Bristol Beaufighter: Design

 The Bristol Beaufighter is a fighter derivative of the Beaufort torpedo-bomber.
-It is a twin-engine two-seat long range day and night fighter.
+It is a twin-engine two-seat long-range day and night fighter.
 The aircraft employed an all-metal monocoque construction, comprising three sections with extensive use of 'Z-section' frames and 'L-section' longeron.
 The wing of the Beaufighter used a mid-wing cantilever all-metal monoplane arrangement, also constructed out of three sections.
-Structurally, the wing consisted of two spars with single-sheet webs and extruding flanges, completed with a stressed-skin covering, and featured metal-framed ailerons with fabric coverings along with hydraulically-actuated flaps located between the fuselage and the ailerons.
-Hydraulics were also used to retract the independent units of undercarriage, while the brakes were pneumatically-actuated.
+Structurally, the wing consisted of two spars with single-sheet webs and extruding flanges, completed with a stressed-skin covering, and had metal-framed ailerons with fabric coverings along with hydraulically-actuated flaps located between the fuselage and the ailerons.
+Hydraulics were also used to retract the independent units of undercarriage, and the brakes were actuated pneumatically.

-The twin Bristol Taurus engines of the Beaufort, having been deemed insufficiently powerful for a fighter, were replaced by more powerful two-speed supercharger-equipped Bristol Hercules radial engines.
+The twin Bristol Taurus engines of the Beaufort, having been deemed insufficiently powerful for a fighter, were replaced by more powerful two-speed supercharged Bristol Hercules radial engines.
 These powered three-bladed Rotol constant-speed propellers; both fully feathering metal and wooden blades were used.
 The extra power had presented vibration issues during development; in the final design, the engines were mounted on longer and more flexible struts, which extended from the front of the wings.
-This change moved the centre of gravity (CoG) forward, a typically undesirable feature for an aircraft, thus the CoG was moved back to its proper desirable location by shortening the nose, which was possible as the space within the nose had been previously occupied by a bomb aimer, a role that was unnecessary in a fighter aircraft.
+This change moved the centre of gravity (CoG) forward, which was undesirable, so the CoG was moved back by shortening the nose, which was possible as the space within the nose had been occupied by a bomb aimer in the original Beaufort torpedo bomber, unnecessary in a fighter.
 The majority of the fuselage was positioned aft of the wing and, with the engine cowlings and propellers now further forward than the tip of the nose, gave the Beaufighter a characteristically stubby appearance.

 In general, with the exception of the powerplants used, the differences between the preceding Beaufort and Beaufighter were minor.
 The wings, control surfaces, retractable landing gear and aft section of the fuselage were identical to those of the Beaufort, while the wing centre section was similar apart from certain fittings.
 The areas for the rear gunner and bomb-aimer were removed, leaving only the pilot in a fighter-type cockpit.
 The navigator-radar operator sat to the rear under a small Perspex bubble where the Beaufort's dorsal turret had been.
-Both crew-members had their own hatch in the floor of the aircraft.
-The front hatch was behind the pilot's seat.
-As there was no room to climb around the seat-back, the back collapsed to allow the pilot to climb over and into the seat.
+Each crew member had his own hatch in the floor of the aircraft.
+The front hatch was behind the pilot's seat, whose back collapsed to allow the pilot to climb over and into the seat.
 In an emergency, the pilot could operate a lever that remotely released the hatch, grasp two steel overhead tubes and lift himself out of his seat, swing his legs over the open hatchway, then let go to drop through.
 Evacuating the aircraft was easier for the navigator, as the rear hatch was in front of him and without obstruction.